Biscuit (bread)

-In the United States and parts of Canada, a biscuit is a variety of quick bread with a firm, dry exterior and a soft, crumbly interior.
-It is made with baking powder as a leavening agent rather than yeast, and at times is called a baking powder biscuit to differentiate it from other types.
+In the United States and Canada, a biscuit is a variety of quick bread with a firm, dry exterior and a soft, moist, crumbly interior, usually made on the spot for prompt eating.
+It is made with baking powder or soda as a leavening agent rather than yeast, and at times is called a baking powder biscuit to differentiate it from other types.
 Biscuits are often served with butter or other condiments, flavored with other ingredients, or combined with other types of food to make sandwiches or other dishes.

 Biscuits developed from hardtack, which was first made from only flour and water, to which lard and then baking powder were added later.
-The long development over time and place explains why the word biscuit can, depending upon the context and the speaker's English dialect, refer to very different baked goods.

 Classification

 Biscuits and scones are both quick breads with similar ingredients, but they differ in several respects.
 Biscuits are always made with a solid fat such as butter or vegetable shortening, whereas scones can be made with liquid cream.
 Biscuit recipes contain more fat and less liquid than scones.
 Scone recipes usually also include an egg.
 The mixing technique is also different, resulting in flakier, fluffier biscuits with laminated layers, compared to crumblier, denser scones.

 Compared to the American style of scones, which tend to be sweet and have flavorful ingredients mixed in, biscuits tend to be plain, unflavored, and unsweetened.
-British scones are often unflavored, but if they are flavored, the additional flavors are usually sweet, such as raisins.
 Flavored biscuits usually contain cheese or herbs.